fetchai/docs-archived/docs/learn_the_concepts/Validators.md

-The block validation procedure is one of the essential elements that makes blockchain functioning possible.
-The block validation procedure used by the two primary blockchain architectures, Proof-of-Work (PoW) and Proof-of-Stake (PoS), differs noticeably from one another.
+The **block validation** procedure is one of the essential elements that makes blockchain functioning possible.
+The block validation procedure used by the two primary blockchain architectures, **Proof-of-Work** (**PoW**) and **Proof-of-Stake** (**PoS**), differ noticeably from one another.
 A network node known as a **blockchain validator** assists in processing and validating transaction blocks on the platform so that they may be added to the blockchain's permanent ledger. **Validator nodes take on the responsibility of validating, voting on, and keeping a record of transactions by taking part in the consensus process**.

 ## How Are Blocks Validated on the Blockchain?
 ### Validation on Proof-of-Work (PoW) blockchains

 One of the most prominent blockchain technologies is the **Proof-of-Work** (**PoW**) consensus process, which was initially made popular by Bitcoin. **Miners** (i.e. **validators**) and the power they need to do the computations required to validate transactions are the key elements that distinguish PoW systems.
 Miners use computer hardware to power network nodes that use processing power to solve algorithmic mathematical computational puzzles, known as proofs of work.
 The miner who completes the puzzle first validates the blockchain's most recent block of transactions.